algorithmica-org/algorithmica/content/english/hpc/memory/external.md

 ### Applications

-List ranking is very usefull in graph algorithms.
+List ranking is very useful in graph algorithms.

 For example, one can construct an euler tour of a tree by constructing a linked list where for each edge we add two copies of it, one for each direction.
 Then you can apply list ranking and get each node position.